 Prayers for our church:

-Dear God, we pray for Fr Mark and ask that you watch over him when he has to conduct funeral services.
-Make our church a community of peacemakers and bridge builders in the midst of turbulence.
-We pray that our congregation can stay close to their faith in their homes.
-We ask that you enable our fellow worshippers to stay safe.
+Dear God, we pray for Fr Mark and ask that you keep him safe.
+We pray that our congregation can stay close to their faith.
 Amen

 Lord, in these days of mercy, make us quiet and prayerful; in these days of challenge, make us stronger in you; in these days of emptiness, take possession of us; in these days of waiting, open our hearts to the mystery of your cross.
 Amen